 This Roasted Asparagus Dip recipe is bursting with the taste of spring!
 Fresh tarragon and a generous squeeze of lemon juice adds to the fresh flavor, along with roasted garlic and asparagus.
-Read on for details, including pairing suggestions, or click here to jump down to the recipe
+Originally published in 2017, updated in 2022 with new tips, photos and wine pairing.
+Disclosure: One of the recommended wine pairings was provided as a complimentary sample.

-“This tastes like a burst of spring,” was one way this roasted asparagus dip was described when I shared it at a family fathering this weekend.
+“This tastes like a burst of spring,” was one way this roasted asparagus dip was described when I shared it at a family gathering this weekend.

 Asparagus is definitely a harbinger of spring, so I can see where that comment was coming from.
 Adding fresh tarragon and a generous squeeze of lemon to the roasted asparagus dip further enhances the spring flavors.